 All members of the GRAC will review the Letters of Intent and determine which candidates will be invited to submit full applications.
-Full Proposals will be reviewed by at least two members of the committee.

 Reviewers will evaluate Full Proposals according to the criteria outlined in the Awards section of this website.
 The reviewers will provide written comments and preliminary numerical scores according to these criteria.

 The committee will meet to discuss individual proposals including strengths, weaknesses and scoring.
 In this meeting, a consensus score for each Full Proposal will be agreed upon.
 Proposals will then be ranked according to these scores in order to determine funding.
 In the event of identical scoring, the committee will discuss the proposals in question and revise the scoring in order to clearly define a ranked priority.
 Funding will occur on a regional basis.Three regions are defined as:

 - Europe (for the purposes of this award, the Europe region includes Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom)